theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 Rupert evaluates five areas:

-- **Structural Stability** - Essential buildings, public access, safe routes, reliable utilities, and restored infrastructure.
+- Structural Stability - Essential buildings, public access, safe routes, reliable utilities, and restored infrastructure.
-- **Economic Stability** - Shop viability, trade, debt, reserve trends, production, and sustainable circulation of Bellnotes.
+- Economic Stability - Shop viability, trade, debt, reserve trends, production, and sustainable circulation of Bellnotes.
-- **Civic Continuity** - Town Hall, education, records, public services, community activities, and shared institutions.
+- Civic Continuity - Town Hall, education, records, public services, community activities, and shared institutions.
-- **Community Stability** - Resident connection, dependable routines, household recovery, communal participation, and social support.
+- Community Stability - Resident connection, dependable routines, household recovery, communal participation, and social support.
-- **Future Readiness** - Installed inventions, long-term planning, regional links, resilient systems, and evidence that Blackmere can continue adapting.
+- Future Readiness - Installed inventions, long-term planning, regional links, resilient systems, and evidence that Blackmere can continue adapting.

 The exact scoring model is owned by the Repossession System.
 The GDD establishes that no single pillar must be maximized and that viable pass profiles can emphasize different strengths.

 #### Year 3 Assessment

-On **Spring 1, Year 3**, Regent Rupert returns to Blackmere.
+On Spring 1, Year 3, Regent Rupert returns to Blackmere.

 The assessment is presented as a physical inspection rather than only a menu score or Town Hall conversation.
 Rupert tours approximately four to six locations selected from the actual state of the player's save.
 Strong and weak areas determine which locations are inspected and what Rupert comments on.